Watch the Parade

 Everyone in your family can work up an appetite for your Turkey Day feast with a good turkey trot.
 The added bonus?
 Most turkey trots donate registration fees to good causes.

 Looking for other ways to give back on Thanksgiving?
-Check out our list of kid-friendly backyard games.
+Check out our list of family volunteer ideas.

 Research Your Family Tree